mcgfeller/DDH/README.md

 Each DataApp is implemented as its own service

-Copyright 2020-2022 by Martin Gfeller, Swissoom (Switzerland) Ltd.
+Copyright 2020-2025 by Martin Gfeller, Swisscom (Switzerland) Ltd.